 AKL Risk Management Manual: The AKL Risk Management Manual provides a complete overview of risk management procedures and rules.

-AKL Risk Management Policy: The AKL Risk Management Policy is a quick snapshot of all of the necessary policies and is listed below for quick reference.
+AKL Risk Management Policy: The AKL Risk Management Policy is a quick snapshot of all of the necessary policies.

-AKL Risk Management Policy- Presentation: The AKL Risk Management Policy- Presentation is an easy, pre-formatted PowerPoint presentation to present the materials to the chapter.
+AKL Risk Management Policy- Presentation: The AKL Risk Management Policy- Presentation is an easy, pre-formatted PDF presentation to present the materials to the chapter.

 Alcohol and Drugs

 - The possession, sale, use or consumption of ALCOHOLIC BEVERAGES, while on chapter premises or during a fraternity event, in any situation sponsored or endorsed by the chapter, or at any event an observer would associate with the fraternity, should be in compliance with any and all applicable laws of the state, province, county, city, and institution of higher education, and should comply with either the BYOB or Third Party Vendor Guidelines.
 BYOB is defined as one (1) six-pack of 12-ounce beers or one (1) four-pack of wine coolers brought by a member or guest who is legally able to consume an alcoholic beverage.